bintray/bintray-examples/gradle-bintray-plugin-examples/README.md

 #### Step 4:
 Configure your example project to use your Bintray user and API key.
-You can do that using one of the following methods:
+You can do that by using one of the following methods:
 * In the project's *gradle.properties* file, set the values of the *bintrayUser* and *bintrayApiKey* properties to your Bintray user and API key.
 * Alternatively, you can set the values of the *BINTRAY_USER* and *BINTRAY_API_KEY* environment variables to your Bintray user and API key.
 * Another option is to send your Bintray user and API key as project properties when running your build from the command line: